 Registration and Payments:

-You will be asked to complete the form below and make your deposit to secure your space on an international trip.
+For Holistic Journeys International Trips, you will be asked to complete the form below and make your deposit to secure your space on an international trip.
 Payment can be made via check, via PayPal, or through Facebook Messenger’s Pay program.
 Please feel free to contact Rebecca for questions, information on specific countries or locations, or to satisfy your curiosity.
 We also request that you carry international health and/or travel insurance for all international trips.

 Why Holistic Journeys?
 Immersion in a cross-cultural eco-wellness experience can enhance your quality of life and offer unique soft adventure opportunities specific to the regions and countries we explore.
 The focus of our experience is to link personal wellness, cross-cultural immersion in Art, Music, Tradition with Cultural Cuisine and Food and Market to Table opportunities..
 We weave nature awareness with creative art expression focusing on the ethnobotany, flora and fauna and environmental impact of our footsteps worldwide.
 Our trips can be geared to all ages, families and are inclusive of gender, sexual orientation or special abilities, but talk to us to ensure this is right for you at this time.
 We run all of experiences through a lens of respect, awareness, impact and appreciation.